Cuban dissidents shaken by U.S. rapprochement, seek new tactics

 Participants in the meeting said they aired their differences inside but then agreed to present a united front.
 Reporters and diplomats were banned and all 29 dissidents placed their cell phones in a basket for the entire 10 hours.

-Veteran leader Elizardo Sanchez declined to define the sharpest points of disagreement, but said they all recognised that Obama's move required a new approach to pressuring the government and seeking popular support.
+Veteran leader Elizardo Sanchez declined to define the sharpest points of disagreement, but said they all recognized that Obama's move required a new approach to pressuring the government and seeking popular support.

 "With this change, the discourse of the government has to change, and so does ours ...
 Now is the time for us to readjust our tactics due to the changing political scene," Sanchez said.